 Well, the answer is simple: You accept it.

 You might have to say no to some parties to spend the evening recharging your batteries or leave early if there's just too much going on and you're feeling fried.
 But that's okay!
-You've got to take care of yourselves and your needs.
+You've got to take care of yourself and your needs.
 It can be hard for extroverts to understand, but make sure to explain it to them so they don't feel like you're blowing them off if you're declining an invitation too many.

 When I learned how introverts function, I could stop feeling inferior for not feeling up to impromptu get-togethers after a long workday or needing to go home and rest between events.
 It's just how I am, and even though I sometimes want to invite everyone I know for a big party I usually prefer having just 2-3 people over for an intimate game night where we can actually talk, catch up, and hang out just us.